 A modern facility was planned by Dickson-Dickson and Associates and built by Lumbeck Construction Company in 1958.
 The 1905 edifice was destroyed in 1960.
 At the end of the 20th century, the 1958 courthouses was still in service and the 1887 building continued to stand, now the home of law offices, near the courthouse square.

 Erected 1999 by Texas Historical Commission.
 (Marker Number 11930.)

 Location.
 30° 22.098′ N, 94° 19.002′ W. Marker is in Kountze, Texas, in Hardin County.
 Marker is on State Highway 326, on the right when traveling east.
+Located in the courthouse square.
 Touch for map.
-Located in the courthouse square.
 Marker is at or near this postal address: 300 Monroe Street, Kountze TX 77625, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 5 other markers are within walking distance of this marker.
-Hardin County (here, next to this marker); General Braxton Bragg, C.S.A. (within shouting distance of this marker); Hooks Abstract Company (about 400 feet away, measured in a direct line); First Baptist Church of Kountze (approx. 0.2 miles away); First United Methodist Church of Kountze (approx. 0.3 miles away).
+At least 7 other markers are within 8 miles of this marker, measured as the crow flies.
+Hardin County (here, next to this marker); General Braxton Bragg, C.S.A. (within shouting distance of this marker); Hooks Abstract Company (about 400 feet away, measured in a direct line); First Baptist Church of Kountze (approx. 0.2 miles away); First United Methodist Church of Kountze (approx. 0.3 miles away);

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 25, 2011, by Steve Gustafson of Lufkin, Texas.
-This page has been viewed 469 times since then and 30 times this year.
+It was originally submitted on July 25, 2011, by Steve Gustafson of Lufkin, Texas.
+This page has been viewed 525 times since then and 3 times this year.
 Photos: 1, 2, 3, 4. submitted on July 25, 2011, by Steve Gustafson of Lufkin, Texas. • Bill Pfingsten was the editor who published this page.